How much does it cost?

 - Diploma in Transformational Coaching (Animas)

-During and beyond that I’ve continued to engage in professional development courses and workshops.
-These include training in Acceptance and Commitment Therapy (Cardiff University), Motivational Interviewing (Tavistock and Portman) and Advanced Creativity Coaching (CCA), as well as CPD covering issues such as grief, online and telephone counselling skills, perfectionism, trans awareness, domestic abuse and coercive control, and music performance anxiety.
-I’ve also received mentor training through the charity Help Musicians, and have taken part in their Co-Pilot mentoring scheme for the last two years.
+I continue to engage in professional development including training in acceptance and commitment therapy (ACT), motivational interviewing and advanced creativity coaching, as well as CPD covering issues such as grief, online and telephone counselling skills, perfectionism, trans awareness, domestic abuse and coercive control, and music performance anxiety.

 What are your credentials?